-- a) A lease of the Alaska Mental Health Trust mineral rights having a term commencing July 1, 2004 and extending 19 years until June 30, 2023, subject to further extensions beyond June 30, 2023 by either (1) commercial production or (2) payment of an annual advance minimum royalty equal to 125% of the amount paid in year 19 and diligent pursuit of development.
-Both requirements of (2) above have been satisfied through June 30, 2024.
+- a) A lease of the Alaska Mental Health Trust mineral rights having a term commencing July 1, 2004 and extending 29 years until June 30, 2033, subject to further extensions beyond June 30, 2033 by either (1) commercial production or (2) payment of an annual advance minimum royalty and diligent pursuit of development.
 The lease requires minimum work expenditures and advance minimum royalties (all of which minimum royalties are recoverable from production royalties) which escalate annually with inflation.
 A net smelter return ("NSR") production royalty of between 2.5% and 5.0% (depending upon the price of gold) is payable to the lessor with respect to the lands subject to this lease.
 In addition, an NSR production royalty of 1% is payable to the lessor with respect to the lease described in b) below and an NSR production royalty of between 0.5% and 1.0% (depending upon the price of gold) is payable to the lessor with respect to the lands acquired by the Company as a result of the purchase of LPI in December 2011.
-During the three months ended March 31, 2024 and from the inception of this lease, the Company has paid \$Nil and \$4,813,947, respectively. - b) A lease of federal unpatented lode mining claims having an initial term of ten years commencing on April 21, 2003 and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
-The lease requires an advance minimum royalty of \$50,000 on or before each anniversary date for the duration of the lease (all of which minimum royalties are recoverable from production royalties).
-An NSR production royalty of between 2% and 3% (depending on the price of gold) is payable to the lessors.
+During the three months ended March 31, 2025 and from the inception of this lease, the Company has paid \$Nil and \$5,342,981, respectively. - b) A lease of federal unpatented lode mining claims having an initial term of ten years commencing on April 21, 2003 and continuing for so long thereafter as advance minimum royalties are paid and mining related activities, including exploration, continue on the property or on adjacent properties controlled by the Company.
+The lease requires an advance minimum royalty of \$50,000 on or before each anniversary date for the duration of the lease (all of which minimum royalties are recoverable from production royalty of \$50,000 on or before each anniversary date for the duration of the lease (all of which minimum royalties are recoverable from production royalty of between 2% and 3% (depending on the price of gold) is payable to the lessors.
 The Company may purchase 1% of the royalty for \$1,000,000.
-During the three months ended March 31, 2024 and from the inception of this lease, the Company has paid \$Nil and \$980,000, respectively.
+During the three months ended March 31, 2025 and from the inception of this lease, the Company has paid \$Nil and \$1,030,000, respectively.

-INTERNATIONAL TOWER HILL MINES LTD. NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS Three Months Ended March 31, 2024 and 2023 (Expressed in US dollars - Unaudited)
+INTERNATIONAL TOWER HILL MINES LTD. NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS Three and Nine Months Ended March 31, 2025 and 2024 (Expressed in US dollars - Unaudited)